rhomobile/rhomobile-docs/eb/en/edge/api/SimulScan.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description

-<p>Defines where the document should be captured from.
-The only supported source is camera.</p>
+Defines where the document should be captured from.
+The only supported source is camera.
 ####Params
 <p><strong>Default:</strong> camera</p>
 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):

-* Constant: EB.SimulScan.SOURCE_CAMERA - String: camera
-<p>The document will be captured from the device camera.
-After calling the captureDocument method the camera preview will be presented, the user should place the document to be captured in the preview frame and press the soft button to capture &amp; process the image.</p>
+* Constant: EB.SimulScan.SOURCE_CAMERA - String: camera The document will be captured from the device camera.
+After calling the captureDocument method the camera preview will be presented, the user should place the document to be captured in the preview frame and press the soft button to capture & process the image.

 ####Access